skule/bylaws/bylaw-1.md

 ## Recall
 1. An Officer shall be automatically recalled upon cessation of their membership of the Society.
 1. An Officer may only be recalled by a two-thirds vote at a General Meeting called for that purpose.

+## Succession
+1. In case of infirmity, death, resignation, recall, or other form of vacancy of a Vice-President position, the President shall become simultaneously the Interim Vice-President in question.
+1. In case of infirmity, death, resignation, recall, or other form of vacancy of the President position, the first non-vacant role in the following order of succession shall become simultaneously both the Interim President and Interim Vice-Presidents corresponding to all vacant Vice-President roles:
+   1. Vice-President Finance
+   1. Vice-President Communications
+   1. Vice-President Academic
+   1. Vice-President Student Life
+   1. Speaker
+1. An Interim Officer assumes all the rights and responsibilities of the corresponding vacant Officer position, except as described in section 3.8.5.
+1. An Election for each vacant Officer's position shall be held as early as possible, in accordance with [Bylaw 3 section 2.4](bylaw-3.md).
+   1. All other Officers may be candidates to replace said Officer only by resigning from their positions.
+1. In case of vacancy of any Officer position, the Board may appoint Acting Vice-Presidents at a Special Meeting called for that purpose or at a regular meeting.
+   1. Only the Interim President may move to appoint a corresponding Acting Vice-President for the Vice-President role to which they were elected.
+   1. Only the Interim Vice-President in question may move to appoint a corresponding Acting Vice-President.
+   1. Only Members of the Society, or Alumni who previously held the Vice-President role in question, may be appointed Acting Vice-President.
+   1. If approved by the Board with a two-thirds majority vote, at the end of the meeting the new Acting Vice-President assumes all the rights and responsibilities of the corresponding (elected or Interim) Vice-President instead of that Vice-President, with the exceptions of signing authority and of voting at the Board or in committees, which become the only remaining rights and responsibilities of that Vice-President until the end of the Acting Vice-President's term.
+   1. The term of an Acting Vice-President who replaces an Interim Vice-President ends automatically at the ratification of the election of the corresponding Vice-President.
+   1. The term of an Acting Vice-President who replaces an elected Vice-President ends automatically at the ratification of the election of the President.

 # Board of Directors